Tips on finding a business for sale

 - Buying a competitor?

-Before looking for a business, you need a good idea of your target.
+Before looking for a business, you’ll need to know why you want to acquire one.
 Would you like to start your own business?
 Are you looking to grow with the acquisition?
-To widen your market, improve your margins, implement a new technology?
+Do you want to widen your market, improve your margins, implement a new technology?

 A clear business strategy will help you come up with a solid acquisition plan before beginning your search for a potential target.